Data Sources and Methods for the Greenhouse Gas Emissions Indicators

 The Greenhouse Gas Emissions indicators are used to track the progress of Canada's efforts to lower emissions and reach environmental performance objectives.
 Use of the GHG indicators in conjunction with economic performance indicators such as the gross domestic product supports national-level decision making on sustainable development.

-As an Annex I PartyFootnote to the United Nations Framework Convention on Climate Change (UNFCCC), Canada is required to prepare and submit a national inventory of anthropogenic sources and sinks of GHGs on an annual basis.
+As an Annex I Party to the United Nations Framework Convention on Climate Change, Canada is required to prepare and submit a national inventory of anthropogenic sources and sinks of GHGs on an annual basis.

-Since direct measurement of emissions from all sources is not possible, the UNFCCC requires that countries develop, update, publish and maintain national inventories using internationally approved and comparable emissions and removals estimation methods for the six GHGs.
-Canada's inventory is developed in accordance with the UNFCCC Annex I Inventory Reporting Guidelines which require the use of the Intergovernmental Panel on Climate Change (IPCC) Methodological and Good Practice Guidelines.
-The IPCC guidelines are approved and developed through an international process that involves testing of methods through preliminary inventory development, country studies, technical and regional workshops, and national and international experts consultations.
+Since direct measurement of emissions from all sources is not possible, the United Nations Framework Convention on Climate Change requires that countries develop, update, publish and maintain national inventories using internationally approved and comparable emissions and removals estimation methods for the seven GHGs.
+Canada's inventory is developed in accordance with the recently revised United Nations Framework Convention on Climate Change Annex I Inventory Reporting Guidelines (PDF; 1.67 MB) which require the use of the 2006 methodological guidance developed by the Intergovernmental Panel on Climate Change.
+The Intergovernmental Panel on Climate Change guidelines are based on the best available science and developed through an international process that involves testing of methods through ongoing inventory development, country studies, technical and regional workshops, and national and international experts consultations.

-- Date Modified:
+- Date modified: